LuposX/BostonHousingPrediction/README.md

 $ pip install boston-housing-prediction
 ```
 The script is saved in here: `python_location\Scripts\boston-housing-main.py`.
-Alternatively download the latest release of the script `boston-housing-X_X_X.py`.
+Alternatively download the latest release of `boston-housing`.
 Open the zip and in the `code` folder you can see the script and its libaries.

 ## Usage example